Kel-app/RTE/README.md

 ## Setting up themes

-!!
-This isn't required in some setups for some reason. !!

 To implement proper theming for the component.
 You will need to use next themes.
+(You can also implement your own theme provider).

 > Note: While you can import the theme provider from the `next-themes` package directly, it is recommended to make your own component to wrap the theme provider to prevent hydration issues.